 You can also use the website hosts.cx.
 If you enter the server address (that is the IP address) and the domain name the site will give you a “testing URL”.
 This service is not run by us, and it seems the testing URL are only valid for about a week.

 Note: if you are migrating your website to us, we offer a free migration service.
-Please contact us if you would like us to take care of the website migration.
+Please contact us if you would like us to take care of your website migration.